event4u-app/data-helpers/starlight/src/content/docs/simple-dto/serialization.md

 ---
 title: Serialization
-description: Learn how to serialize Dtos to arrays, JSON, XML, and other formats
+description: Learn how to serialize Dtos to arrays, JSON, XML and other formats
 ---

-Learn how to serialize Dtos to arrays, JSON, XML, and other formats.
+Learn how to serialize Dtos to arrays, JSON, XML and other formats.

 ## What is Serialization?